 Spicy Green Chile Mexican Casserole with Ground Beef, Black Beans, and Tomatoes

-This Spicy Green Chile Mexican Casserole is a delicious dinner option that’s gluten-free, low-glycemic, and South Beach Diet phase one!
-Use the Diet-Type Index to find more recipes like this one.
+This Spicy Green Chile Mexican Casserole is a delicious family-friendly dinner option that’s gluten-free and low-glycemic!
+Use Casserole Recipes to find more recipes like this one.

 I’m a card-carrying member of The Casserole Fan Club, partly because casseroles usually mean leftovers in the fridge for easy meals later in the week.
 And although lots of my Casserole Recipes contain rice, quinoa, or pasta, for the last few years I’ve been working on more casserole recipe ideas like this Spicy Green Chile Mexican Casserole Recipe with Ground Beef, Black Beans, and Tomatoes that are carb-conscious enough to work for Phase One.